-People with dementia may have poor appetite.
+People with dementia may have a poor appetite.
 They may not be very interested in eating.
-Some people with dementia seem to lose weight even when they are eating properly.
-They may be confused about whether they have eaten or not.
+Some people with dementia seem to lose weight even when they are eating properly and they may be confused about whether they have eaten or not.

 Some want to start on the next meal as soon as they finish one.
 They may lose their table manners and become messy in their eating habits.
 They may have difficulty using cutlery.
 Eating certain foods can be a problem particularly if someone's dentures don't fit well.
-Too little to drink causes dehydration.
+Some may experience dehydration if they aren't drinking enough fluids.
 This can cause constipation and make the person exhausted and more confused.